-Whether your Thanksgiving is going to be small this year or you want to enjoy turkey for a weeknight dinner, this Crockpot Turkey Breast recipe delivers flavorful, mouthwatering turkey that’s tender and juicy every time.
-Just add some Garlic Mashed Potatoes on the side and you’re set!
+Whether your Thanksgiving is going to be small this year or you want to enjoy turkey for a weeknight dinner, this Crockpot Turkey Breast recipe delivers flavorful, mouthwatering turkey thatโs tender and juicy every time.

 Email Me the Recipe!

-- Turkey Without the Fuss.
-No need to make a wet turkey brine or dry brine, and you don’t even have to haul out that electric carving knife—unless you really want to.
-Turkey breast is a no-drama way to enjoy turkey year-round, as you can also see with this Air Fryer Turkey Breast.
+No need to make aย wet turkey brineย orย dry brine, and you donโt even have to haul out that electric carving knifeโunless you really want to.
+I like to think of crockpot turkey breast is a no-drama way to enjoy turkey!

-- Tender and Juicy.
-Yes, it’s moist!
-While a full-size turkey can end up with dry breasts by the time the rest of the meat reaches a safe temperature, since we’re only cooking the breast here, we don’t have that issue.
-Plus, using the slow cooker locks in moisture—it’s why I also love it for Crockpot Ham and Crockpot Pork Roast.
+- In addition to the streamlined approach, cooking turkey in the slow cooker also gives you GREAT tasting turkey.
+While a full-size turkey can end up with dry breasts by the time the rest of the meat reaches a safe temperature, since weโre only cooking the breast here, we donโt have that issue.
+Plus, using the slow cooker locks in moisture, giving you juicy meat every time.

 - Turkey Breast.
 You can make this crockpot turkey breast boneless or bone-in.
 I recommend buying fresh turkey breast from a local butcher because the quality is usually better.
-Read my post on How Much Turkey Per Person to make sure you’re buying enough!
+If you want to cook frozen turkey breast in the crockpot, you’ll need to thaw it first.

 - Dry White Wine or Chicken Broth.
 Sauvignon Blanc or Pinot Grigio are great options if you go the wine route; otherwise, cook the turkey breast in the crockpot with chicken broth.

 - Prepare.
-Rub all over with the lemon-garlic seasoning.
+Rub the turkey breast with the lemon-garlic seasoning.
 Refrigerate for a minimum of 2 hours or up to overnight.

 - Assemble.
 Place the aromatics in the bottom of the crockpot.

-- Finish.
-Transfer your crockpot turkey to a serving platter, then slice and enjoy.
+- Bonus Points: Make It Crispy.
+You can broil the turkey to get the skin crisp.ย Transfer your crockpot turkey to a serving platter, then slice and enjoy.

 What to Serve with Crockpot Turkey Breast

-- Potatoes.
-Can you even have turkey without potatoes on the side?!
-Go with the more traditional Instant Pot Mashed Potatoes or Crockpot Mashed Potatoes, or switch things up with Roasted Fingerling Potatoes or Cheesy Scalloped Potatoes.
+- Mashed Potatoes.
+Can you even have turkey without mashed potatoes on the side?!
+I think this is the Best Mashed Potatoes Recipe!

 - Veggie Sides.
-Slow cooker turkey breast with vegetables is a classic.
-For a weeknight, Brussels Sprouts with Balsamic or Roasted Carrots are fabulous, while Crockpot Green Bean Casserole is perfect for a holiday.
+Brussels Sprouts with Balsamic and Honey Glazed Carrots are fabulous, while Crockpot Green Bean Casserole is perfect for a holiday.

 - Stuffing.
-I have some fabulous options for pairing with crockpot turkey breast, from Chestnut Stuffing to Cornbread Stuffing and Crockpot Wild Rice Stuffing.
+I have some fabulous options for pairing with crockpot turkey breast, but this Sausage Stuffing is an old-fashioned favorite.

 - Cranberry Sauce.
-There’s nothing wrong with cracking open a can and plopping it into a dish, but Cranberry Orange Sauce or Cranberry Orange Relish offer a more refined take on the cranberries.
+There’s nothing wrong with cracking open a can and plopping it into a dish, but Cranberry Orange Relish offers a more refined take on cranberries.

 Crockpot Turkey Breast